Protecting Tenants and Strengthening Community Housing Act, 2020

 The Protecting Tenants and Strengthening Community Housing Act, 2020 (Bill 184, 2020; Loi visant la protection des locataires et le renforcement du logement communautaire) is a law in the province of Ontario that brought a number of changes to regulations surrounding rented housing in the province.

 Summary

 The bill made a number of amendments to the Residential Tenancies Act, 2006 and the Housing Services Act, 2011, including giving landlords the power to offer tenants take-it-or-leave-it repayment plans, bypassing the Landlord and Tenant Board, and allowing landlords to make applications for arrears of rent up to twelve months after the tenant left the rental unit.
-The bill additionally allows landlords to make illegal rent increases, providing that the tenant doesn't dispute the increase within the first twelve months.
+The bill additionally allows landlords to make illegal rent increases, provided that the tenant doesn't dispute the increase within the first twelve months.

 As well, the bill increased the fine for bad faith evictions, allowing the tenant to seek an amount equal to up to one year's rent if the landlord is found that have evicted them in bad faith.